Turko-Mongol sabre: Chinese swords

-With the Mongol invasion of China in the early 13th century and the formation of the Yuan dynasty, the curved steppe saber became a greater influence on Chinese sword designs.
+With the Mongol invasion of China in the early 13th century and the formation of the Yuan dynasty, the curved steppe sabre became a greater influence on Chinese sword designs.

-Sabers had been used by Turkic, Tungusic, and other steppe peoples of Central Asia since at least the 8th century, and it was a favored weapon among the Mongol aristocracy.
+Sabres had been used by Turkic, Tungusic, and other steppe peoples of Central Asia since at least the 8th century, and it was a favoured weapon among the Mongol aristocracy.
 Its effectiveness for mounted warfare and popularity among soldiers across the entirety of the Mongol empire had lasting effects.